 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Hanesbrands's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Hanesbrands's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$923.8 million.
+Hanesbrands's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.1 billion.

 The EBITDA is a measure of a Hanesbrands's overall financial performance and is widely used to measure a its profitability.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Hanesbrands.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Hanesbrands's overall score of 12.54 (as at 12/31/2018) is excellent – landing it in it in the 5th percentile of companies rated in the same sector.